metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 - Information Architecture concerns structure
 - User Experience concerns emotion

-The problem is reduced and there is a path to follow.
+With these definitions the problem is reduced and there is a path to follow: *structure*.

 ## Architects of understanding

 The term IA was born together with the web and evolved with mobile devices and apps.

-Peter Morville, the voice of IA, [captures](https://prezi.com/aafmvya6bk7t/understanding-information-architecture/ ) perfectly these moments:
+Peter Morville, an Information Architecture icon, [captures](https://prezi.com/aafmvya6bk7t/understanding-information-architecture/
+) perfectly these moments:

 ![IA definition #1](ia-1.png)